elniebiet/StatisticsCalculator/README.md

 # StatisticsCalculator
-Analysis a given set of input data, plots a histogram and results
+Analyzes a given set of input data, plots a histogram and results